Acorn: Dispersal agents

 Acorns are too heavy for wind dispersal, so they require other ways to spread.
 Oaks therefore depend on biological seed dispersal agents to move the acorns beyond the mother tree and into a suitable area for germination (including access to adequate water, sunlight and soil nutrients), ideally a minimum of 20–30 m from the parent tree.

 Many animals eat unripe acorns on the tree or ripe acorns from the ground, with no reproductive benefit to the oak, but some animals, such as squirrels and jays serve as seed dispersal agents.
 Jays and squirrels that scatter-hoard acorns in caches for future use effectively plant acorns in a variety of locations in which it is possible for them to germinate and thrive.

-Even though jays and squirrels retain remarkably large mental maps of cache locations and return to consume them, the odd acorn may be lost, or a jay or squirrel may die before consuming all of its stores.
+Even though jays and squirrels retain remarkably large mental maps of cache locations and return to eat them, the odd acorn may be lost, or a jay or squirrel may die before consuming all of its stores.
 A small number of acorns manage to germinate and survive, producing the next generation of oaks.

 Scatter-hoarding behavior depends on jays and squirrels associating with plants that provide good packets of food that are nutritionally valuable, but not too big for the dispersal agent to handle.
 The beak sizes of jays determine how large acorns may get before jays ignore them.

 Acorns germinate on different schedules, depending on their place in the oak family.
 Once acorns sprout, they are less nutritious, as the seed tissue converts to the indigestible lignins that form the root.